Ali Topan

 Ali Topan is a 2023 road romantic drama film directed and written by Sidharta Tata, based on the 1977 novel Ali Topan Anak Jalanan by Teguh Esha.
-The film stars Jefri Nichol in the titular role, alongside Lutesha, Omara Esteghlal, Reza Hilman, and Bebeto Leutualy.
+Presented by Visinema Pictures and produced by Kebon Studios, the film stars Jefri Nichol in the titular role, alongside Lutesha, Omara Esteghlal, Reza Hilman, and Bebeto Leutualy.

 The film had its world premiere at the 28th Busan International Film Festival on 7 October 2023.
 It was released theatrically in Indonesia on 14 February 2024.

 Premise

 Ali Topan and Anna Karenina fall in love with each other, but their relationship is strongly opposed by Anna's parents.
 Then, Ali and Anna decides to go on an adventure together through the cross-city roads of Java as an act of rebellion.